 - 2 tbsp all-purpose flour

 - Using a spoon fill each jalapeno half with the cream cheese mixture.
-The filling should be overflowing a bit and not flattened.
-See the image above.
+The filling should be overflowing a bit.

-- Combine the bread crumbs, garlic powder, salt and pepper from the “Bread Crumb Coating” ingredients in a pie plate or similar wide dish.
+- Combine the bread crumbs, garlic powder, salt and pepper in a shallow dish or plate.

 - In a separate bowl, whisk together the eggs and the all-purpose flour.

-- Dip a filled jalapeno half into the egg mixture and then into the bread crumb mixture.
-Make sure that it's coated on all sides and pack the breading on using your hands so that there's a nice layer of crumbs.
+- Dip a filled jalapeno half into the egg and flour mixture and then into the bread crumb mixture.
+Make sure that it's coated on all sides and pack the breading onto the pepper using your hands so there's a nice layer of crumbs.

-- Repeat the above again with the jalapeno you just coated.
-Dip in the egg mixture and then into the bread crumb mix.
+- Repeat step 3 again with the jalapeno you just breaded.
+Dip it into the egg mixture and then into the bread crumb mix.
 Roll the jalapeno in the breadcrumb mix back and forth and pack it with your hands until it's covered.

-- Continue for the remaining jalapeno halves until all are coated twice.
+- Repeat steps 3 and 4 for the remaining jalapeno halves until all have been coated twice.

 - Once the oil reached the right temperature for frying, drop about 3 or 4 poppers in at a time.

-- Turn them over after about 2 minutes and continue to fry for another 2 minutes or until golden.
+- Fry for another 3-4 minutes or until golden.

-- Remove the popper with a wire mesh basket or heat proof slotted spoon and place on a wire rack over a baking sheet to drain any excess oil.
+- Remove the poppers using a wire mesh basket or heat proof slotted spoon and place on a wire rack over a baking sheet to drain any excess oil.
 Do not lay them on paper towel as this will make them soggy and lose their crispness!